hendrikwhansen/AzureDemo/README.md

 ## Development Notes

-- The application uses SQLite for local development and Azure SQL for production
+- The application uses SQL Server LocalDB for local development and Azure SQL for production
 - Swagger UI is available in development environment for easy API testing
 - All endpoints support async operations for better performance
 - Input validation is implemented using Data Annotations